 Geoprocessing tools are accessed from the Analysis tab on the ribbon.

 Click the Tools button to open the Geoprocessing pane, where you find, open, and run geoprocessing tools.
 Click the Toolboxes tab in the pane to browse system toolboxes.

 You can open many common tools directly from the Analysis gallery on the Analysis tab on the ribbon.

 Certain commonly used geoprocessing tools open in a floating window when you access them from buttons on the ribbon, context menus, and elsewhere in the user interface.
 This allows quicker interaction and simultaneous processing with other operations in the Geoprocessing pane.
 To learn more, see Other ribbon buttons and UI commands.

 To open a layer attribute table, right-click a map layer in the Contents pane and click Attribute Table .

-More table functionality is found on the Data tab under the Feature Layer group tab.
-(For a stand-alone table, the Data tab appears under a Standalone Table group tab.)
+More table functionality is available on the Data tab under the Feature Layer group tab.
+(For a stand-alone table, the Data tab appears under the Standalone Table group tab.)

-Several common tools are also found above the table.
+Several common tools are also accessible above the table.

 You can edit a table's attribute values by typing directly in table cells.
 You don't need to start an edit session.
 You can also delete selected table rows without starting an edit session.
 After making edits, save or discard your edits on the Edit tab on the ribbon.